macnianios/Retail_Sales_Analysis/README.md

   2. Upload the Notebook:
   3. Click on "File" -> "Upload notebook" and select "Retail_Sales_Analysis.ipynb" from your local machine.
   4. Alternatively, you can upload the entire project directory (including "Retail_Sales_Analysis.ipynb") to your Google Drive and open the notebook directly from there.
+  5. Don't forget to also upload the csv file in your google drive and change the path in the upload section of the code
 --------------

 Objective